 Teachers will use the following strategies to deal with unexpected questions:

-If a question is personal, the teacher will remind pupils of the rules and expectations
+If a question is personal, the teacher will remind pupils of the rules and expectations.

 If the teacher doesn’t know the answer to a question, the teacher will acknowledge this and will research the question and provide an appropriate answer later.